SOLO Wilderness First Responder courses with Apex Mountain School.

 Our course curriculum and certification is provided by world-renowned SOLO Wilderness Medicine, and is taught by certified instructors.
 SOLO brought Wilderness Medicine to the United States in 1976.
-This intensive 80-hour curriculum takes place over a condensed seven days, rather than the standard 10-day course.
+This intensive curriculum takes place over a condensed eight days, rather than the standard 10-day course.

 The Apex Mountain School – SOLO Wilderness First Responder curriculum uses the principles of long-term care, improvised resources, and varying environmental conditions as the framework for learning.
 Now the most widely recognized and most oft-required outdoor leader certification, the Wilderness First Responder course was initially developed and taught by SOLO in the mid-1980′s.
 SOLO’s WFR curriculum is designed to provide outdoor leaders, guides, and rangers with the knowledge to prevent and deal with crises in remote settings.

 The WFR curriculum addresses, among other matters, the issues of medico legal concerns, blood borne pathogens and infectious diseases.
 The Patient Assessment System, the foundation of the course, trains students on the fundamentals of determining and addressing the status and needs of backcountry patients.
 Other sessions provide instruction in traumatic situations and other medical emergencies response.
 Environmental issues such as hypothermia and heat injuries are dealt with in great detail.
 Practical simulations and labs provide practice in backcountry leadership and rescue skills.